A quick summary...

-- A third party award-winning training platform for tech giant LG Electronics
+- An award-winning training platform for tech giant LG

 - 55.4% YOY increase of active users in the first year after relaunch